RTOpt/realtime-taxi-routing/README.md

 The `multimodalsim` package is a Python library for simulating multi-modal discrete event transportation systems, focusing on the dynamics between trips (passengers) and vehicles within a network.
 It enables the comprehensive setup, execution, and analysis of simulations to evaluate transportation strategies.

-### Setup
-To install the package, ensure that Python is installed on your system.
-Clone the repository or download the source code, open a terminal in the `multimodal-simulator` directory and execute the following command:

-    python setup.py install

 ### Key Components
 - **Agents**: Simulates two primary agents: trips (passengers) and vehicles.
 Trips are modeled as `Trip` objects with detailed attributes, including origin, destination, and timing constraints.
 Vehicles modeled as `Vehicle` objects, transport passengers based on the simulation's dynamics.